South Africa Wine Country Getaway: Where to Stay, Sip Wine, and Dine

 Where to Stay

-You will likely narrow it down to two choices: Franschhoek or Stellenbosch.
+It really comes down to two main options: Franschhoek or Stellenbosch.

-Both places offer a hop-on hop-off service to visit the wineries.
-Franschhoek has the Wine Tram, and Stellenbosch has the Vine Hopper.
+Franschhoek has the Wine Tram, while Stellenbosch has the Vine Hopper.

 $